 All objects that move create vibrations (and to some extent even stationary objects project sound thanks to their constantly moving electrons, though these sounds are far too subtle for the human ear to pick up on).

-The point is that these vibrations are collected by the cup of the ear and moved (or funneled) down into your middle ear where the vibrations hit your eardrum, pass over three tiny bones, and move into the inner ear (aided by tiny vibrating hairs which are really nerve endings.
+The point is that these vibrations are collected by the cup of the ear and moved (or funnelled) down into your middle ear where the vibrations hit your eardrum, pass over three tiny bones, and move into the inner ear (aided by tiny vibrating hairs which are really nerve endings.

-These are called cilia.
+These are Called Cilia.

 These cilia then change the vibrations into electronic messages that are sent straight into the brain through the auditory nerve.